telefonicaid/fiware-sth-comet/README.md

 The test suite accepts the following parameters as environment variables which can be used to personalise them:

-- DB_NAME: The name of the database where the data will be stored.
-Optional.
-Default value: "test".
 - SAMPLES: The number of random events which will be generated and inserted into the database.
 Optional.
 Default value: "5".
 - EVENT_NOTIFICATION_CONTEXT_ELEMENTS: The number of context elements included in the simulated notifications sent to the STH component.
 Optional.
 Default value: 3.